\"Writing.Com

 This is a poetry review from ** Image ID #1157596 Unavailable **

-Hi there Bob retired ,
+Hi there Bob retired Author IconMail Icon,

-*Bird* I am reviewing your piece as part of "Invalid Item and "Invalid Item's participation in the "King's Landing updating competition.
+*Bird* I am reviewing your piece as part of "Invalid ItemOpen in new Window. and "Invalid ItemOpen in new Window.'s participation in the "King's Landing updating Open in new Window. competition.

 *Vignette1* Personal Impression: